avamsykiran/JavaAndSpring_14Sep21_0630730/README.md

         Bean Configuaration     is to inform the context
                                         1. how many components do we have
                                         2. how many beans do we need
-                                        3. how are teh beans dependent on one-another
+                                        3. how are the beans dependent on one-another

             Xml Based Bean Configuaration
             Annotation Based Bean Configuaration